 “Some say there’s no life in the land, but centuries ago our grandparents used to go out into the canyons and live in harmony with All Our Relations.
 You need to open to the energy, then you will receive the confirmation you seek.
 I help people understand this.
 I believe all our answers can be found in Nature, I see them everywhere, and I pass this knowing onto the people.
 I help them discover that place within themselves where the holy ones come, and then that’s when personal truth is known.
 If you’re sick or lonely, go to the land, and it will help you recall the voice you’ve only heard echo in your mind.
 Celebrate life and be reminded of your connection, then you receive the blessings everyday that empower a hope-filled future.”

 At YEW we believe in celebrating life & connection to the Earth.
-Our different Ritual Theatre productions allow for individuals to get involved & grow in group through ceremony.
+Our different cyclic ceremonial gatherings allow for individuals to get involved & grow in group through ceremony.

 Read More →